The Kirna: Coach house

 The Kirna includes a separate stable block and coach house rather than a traditional entrance lodge.
 It is believed that Marian Currie commissioned the coach house some time between 1890 and 1900.
 An 1877 photograph of The Kirna does not show the coach house, and an 1878 for-sale advertisement makes no mention of a coach house.
 The 1888 disposition recording the sale of The Kirna to Marian Currie also makes no reference to a second dwelling on the property.
 The 1891 Census includes a "coachman" named Andrew Newall (1852-1935) residing at Kirna House.
 The following 1901 Census records Andrew, now "gardener", living in the coach house.
 And a 1903 advertisement in the Scotsman mentions "stable, coach house, and coachman's house".

 Late 19th century maps indicate that the current driveway for the coach house was a road extending to the land on Purvishill, and the whinstone quarries to the north east of the ancient terraces.
+George Ballantyne had been granted only a servitude right of use over it, not ownership, thereby preserving Horsburgh's ability to continue using it to access his quarries and Purveshill lands.

 In 1923, architect William James Walker Todd (partner in J M Dick Peddie & W J Walker Todd) made alterations to the stable and coach house for Colin Ballantyne, including converting a section of the stable to a (second) bedroom and a bathroom.

 The Kirna and the coach house were formally separated in 1948 when Emily Skinner sold The Kirna to James Forbes who then proceeded to sell the coach house to William Johnson, an architect from Edinburgh.